vmware-tanzu/tanzu-dev-portal/content/blog/building-topic-exchange-rabbitmq-dotnet6/index.md

 1. An order will come into the `OrderService` via an API call
 2. A message will be created with the routing key `order.cookwaffle` and passed to RabbitMQ
-3. The `KitchenService` will listen for any messages with a routing key that contain `cookwaffle`
+3. The `KitchenService` will listen for any messages with a routing key that contains `cookwaffle`
 4. The `KitchenService` will then create a new Order object and pass it to the `SignalR` hub to be displayed on the UI

 The bare bones of this project have been created for you in the following [repo](https://github.com/Layla-P/RabbitMQTopicExchange/tree/start) on GitHub.
 This is the `start` branch.
 If you would like to see the completed code, checkout the `complete` branch.